amosyu2000/cyclops/docs/VnVReport/VnVReport.md

 ## 8. Code Coverage Metrics
 Code coverage is determined by whether a specific sub system and code was exercised or not during the execution of our test suite.
 For the code coverage, although there exists a lot of unit testing extensions that measure out these metrics for us, it is more accurate and effective for us to calculate these metrics ourselves due to the nature that the majority of our testing is done in a real world environment and limited use of PyTest.
+Coverage was collected my monitoring each segment of the system while running through all of the mentioned unit tests.
+We monitor and have set breakpoints for functions, statements, and conditions ensuring they run through during utilization of that specific sub system.
 It is also noted that we will not be running unit testing for each of the respective constructor (init.py) files for each of the subsystems.
 Metrics that we are including in our coverage report includes:
 - Function coverage: How many functions defined have been called
 - Statement coverage: How many of the statements in the in the program have been executed
 - Condition coverage: How many of the boolean sub-expressions have been testing for a true and a false value